xaviervia/tessellation/README.md

 ### Composing the state management logic from smaller pieces

 Redux reducer composition is sometimes done with the [`combineReducers`](http://redux.js.org/docs/api/combineReducers.html) utility. `combineReducers` segments the state into several disconnected namespaces that the reducers target separately.
-In the past I had real problems with this approach though: long story short, keeping reducers from affecting each other lead us to manufacture artificial actions whose only purpose was to be able for some reducers to affect parts of the state outside their reach.
+In the past I had real problems with this approach: long story short, keeping reducers from affecting each other lead me and my colleagues to manufacture artificial actions whose only purpose was allow some reducers to affect parts of the state outside their namespace.
 I even [built a middleware for that](https://github.com/xaviervia/redux-walk).
 It was messy.
 I take it as a cautionary tale.

 The documentation itself warns us that `combineReducers` [is just a convenience](http://redux.js.org/docs/api/combineReducers.html#tips).
-We eventually noticed that, and since then I started exploring alternative ways of working with several reducers.
+Me and my colleagues eventually noticed that, and since then I explored alternative ways of working with several reducers.

-I came to favor a different approach altogether:
+I came to favor a very different approach:

 ## High order reducers